 Over the last few years new threats to the economic well-being of the region have emerged.
-The commercial impact on member economies of devastating natural disasters, pandemics such as H1N1 and SARS, and terrorist attacks reinforces the connection between human security and trade.
+The commercial impact on member economies of terrorist attacks, pandemics such as H1N1 and SARS and devastating natural disasters, reinforces the connection between human security and trade.
 APEC is meeting these challenges through a range of cooperative and capacity building activities aimed at ensuring trade and economic development continues, while safeguarding the people and economies of the region.

 Another challenge facing APEC is to ensure that sub-regional trade agreements contribute to global free trade.
 APEC has developed model measures for RTAs and FTAs, which help ensure that such agreements are high quality, comprehensive, consistent with WTO requirements and genuinely pave the way for the realisation of the Bogor Goals.
-APEC is also taking concrete steps toward realization of a Free Trade Area of the Asia-Pacific.
+APEC is also exploring the possibility of a Free Trade Area of the Asia-Pacific.